avilesxd/api-flask/README.md

 ```

-- Did you add any new dependencies, use the following command before doing a PR:
+- Did you add any new dependencies, use the following command before doing a Pull Request:

 ```bash
 pip freeze > requirements.txt